dylan-lang/opendylan/documentation/website/source/download/index.rst

 Installation on Windows
 -----------------------

-.. warning:: The 32 bit version of Open Dylan IDE does NOT work on 64 bit Windows prior to Windows 8.
+.. warning:: The 32 bit version of Open Dylan IDE does **not** work on 64 bit Windows **prior** to Windows 8.
 There is no workaround at this time, unfortunately.
 We hope to resolve this in an upcoming release.
+It **does** work on 32-bit Windows versions and 64-bit Windows 8 and later.
    :class: alert alert-warning

    However, the command line tools should work as the problem is with interaction